 - Currently inactive i.e. doing less than 30mins of moderate intensity exercise per week.

-All the relevant documents to make a referral can be found below, including: the AOR Guide for Health Professionals, Referral Criteria, Patient Information Leaflet, Referral Form and the list of Accredited AOR Sites.
+All the relevant documents to make a referral can be found below, including: the AOR Guide for Health Professionals, Referral Criteria, Patient Information Leaflet, Referral Form the list of Accredited AOR Sites and How to Make a Referral

 The Cancer Exercise Referral Pathway (We CAN-Move)